natanzeraa/learning-java/README.md

         char	    2 bytes	    Stores a single character/letter or ASCII values

 ---

+### Non-Primitive Data Types

+Non-primitive data types are called reference types because they refer to objects.

+The main difference between primitive and non-primitive data types are:

+Primitive types are predefined (already defined) in Java.
+Non-primitive types are created by the programmer and is not defined by Java (except for String).
+Non-primitive types can be used to call methods to perform certain operations, while primitive types cannot.
+A primitive type always has a value, while non-primitive types can be null.
+A primitive type starts with a lowercase letter, while non-primitive types starts with an uppercase letter.
+Examples of non-primitive types are Strings, Arrays, Classes, Interface, etc.

+---
 ## Variables

-*Variables are ways to store data in the program memory, so it can be manipulated in many ways.*
+Variables are ways to store data in the program memory, so it can be manipulated in many ways.

-*But first you need to "start" a variable in order to store some value.
-In Java you can do this by following this structure:*
+But first you need to "start" a variable in order to store some value.
+In Java you can do this by following this structure:

 **Type variableName = value;**

-*Here's an example:*
+**Example:**

     String name = "Eliud Kipchoge";
     char gender = 'M';